-Tigran Petrosian (17 June 1929 - 13 August 1984), Armenia's World Chess Champion (1963-69), became known as Iron Tigran due to his impenetrable defensive skills.
+Tigran Petrosian (17 June, 1929 - 13 August, 1984) was the 9th World Champion.
+The Armenian became known as Iron Tigran due to his practically impenetrable defensive skills.
 At his peak he was almost impossible to beat.
-He was World Champion from 1963-69 with a polar opposite style from Mikhail Tal.
+He was World Champion from 1963-69 with a polar opposite style from Mikhail Tal

-Tigran took up chess at the age of eight and was a good player by the age of twelve.
-The family was hit by tragedy, they lost both parents at a young age.
+Tigran took up chess at the age of 8 and was a good player by the age of 12.
+The family was hit by tragedy, the children lost both parents while still young.
 He had to sweep the streets of Tblisi to survive.
 It was hard because he was not a strong boy and he was also a little embarrassed about being a street sweeper.

 The other street sweepers, grown men, used to help him but he got sick and missed a year at school.
 His aunt helped the children out, giving them food to keep them going but life was hard.
 It was around this time that Petrosian first began to develop hearing difficulties.